JeremiahKaren/35percent.github.io/shopping-centre.md

 Southwark argues that it has secured a 'viability review' mechanism in the [section 106 agreement](/img/ShoppingCentreS106.pdf) ensuring that any surplus profit above its agreed profit will go towards providing additional affordable housing.
 However, the agreement only makes provision for half of any surplus to go towards this, the other half goes to Delancey.

 The Council's independent advisors (GVA) produced a [report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!PHUQPPiesgvQWEZYj1nx%2fw%3d%3d!%7d%7d%7d) for the planning committee in which an input was listed in Delancey's viability assessment saying that there was a £15m CPO cost.
-It says Delancey provided this figure without justifying it with any background information.
+It says Delancey provided this £15m figure without providing any underlying information to justify it.

 ![](/img/sccpo.png)